0x333333/feeds/README.md

 <img alt="config" src="http://7sbqda.com1.z0.glb.clouddn.com/WX20171001-210957@2x.png" width="400"/>

-Once database is created, initialize the database with a SQL script located in `data/db.sql`.
+**Once database is created, initialize the database with a SQL script located in `data/db.sql`.** You can do this from a MySQL client, like MySQL Workbench, Sequel Pro, etc. Or you can imported it from MySQL command line too by typing in the full path of sql file.

 ### Web Service